 Value chain organizations

 Many value chains are linked vertically, but fewer organizational structures exist for horizontal integration.
 In primary production, the CFA, NFU and others exist, but at other levels of the value chain there are not necessarily comparable structures.
 Also, these value chain organizations are typically not comprised of the entire value chain, at least not officially, with farm input providers and retailers sectors not always represented.

 The “food movement” in Canada is extensive but not deeply embedded across the country, with numerous competing interests and resource demands.
-The “food movement” is more a series of related or networked movements working semi-independently.
+The “food movement” is more a series of related or networked movements working semi-independently (for more, see Levkoe, 2014).
 Sandwell (2012) states: “The Food Movement has gradually emerged out of a variety of different critiques that are now seen as related and interpenetrating.
 Though total consensus has definitely not been achieved and may never emerge, the last decade has seen an increasing number of actors and groups espousing frameworks that view many different problems as importantly interelated.”
 Capacity building relevant to shared governance is critical.
 For more on the interplay between civil society and food policy making, see research by FLEdGE.

 There are numerous associations within the food system representing specific subsectors in inputs, processing, food service and retailing.
 These sectors collaborate from time to time on wider angle issues, including participation in the CAPI and CBC processes on national food strategy.
 There is a need for more consistent participation (and associated mechanisms) in wider food system discussions.

 The diversity of the farm sector has often made collaboration difficult.
 Increasingly, though, farm and commodity organizations have collaborated on issues related to common membership (e.g., field crops), environmental, food safety and public trust issues.